PranavMasekar/HashNode-Blogs/clkevsf5f000109l7drnugch7.md

 `@Default` - Provides default value if the property is missing from JSON

-@`JsonKey` - Customizes JSON key naming for the property
+`@JsonKey` - Customizes JSON key naming for the property

 # **Leveraging Freezed Copy Logic in Nested Classes :**